Outburn-IL/foob-docs/configuration.md

 The `Business Process Designer` provides the ability to fine-tune the rules of data transformation and routing.
 Here you can use not only FUME components but any other components and transformers that come with the IRIS standard library.

-For example, in the `Business Process Designer` you can specify which FUME mapping should be used for a specific data transformation using FUME:
+For example, in the `Business Process BPL` you can specify which FUME mapping should be used for a specific data transformation using FUME:

 ![Alt text](img/transform.png)